dfinity/sdk/docs/concepts/pull-dependencies.md

 Considering a canister developer team:

 1. Dev1 follows the [workflow](#workflow) and include all generated `deps/` files in source control;
-2. Dev2 pull the branch by Dev1 and run `dfx deps pull` again
+2. Dev2 pulls the branch by Dev1 and runs `dfx deps pull` again
     1. If the `pulled.json` has no change, then all dependencies are still up to date.
 Dev2 can `dfx deps deploy` without setting init arguments again;
     2. If there are changes in `pulled.json`, Dev2 can try `dfx deps deploy` to see if all init arguments are still valid.
 Then Dev2 run `dfx deps init` if necessary and update source control;